 - Board members should offer both financial support and thoughful counsel to a nonprofit – providing only one and not the other is only fulfilling half of a board member’s responsibility.

-- Organizations are evaluated on board giving – if board members won’t commit financially – why should a foundation?
+- Organizations are asked about the percentage of board giving – if board members won’t fully commit financially – why should a foundation?

 - The member who only gives advice is relying on others to financially support the ideas he provides, implying that he doesn’t believe in them sufficiently to invest his own money in the vision.